-Following earlier extensions in 2013, 2014 and 2016, the Company and the lenders agreed on September 21, 2018 to extend the revolving term of the Citi Warehouse Agreement to September 21, 2020.
+Following earlier extensions in 2013, 2014, 2016 and 2018, the Company and the lenders agreed on December 18, 2020 to extend the revolving term of the Citi Warehouse Agreement to December 18, 2022.
 At the conclusion of the revolving period, at the election of either the borrower or the lender, the loans are to amortize for an additional one year, and then become due in full.
 Loans under the Citi Warehouse Agreement bear interest during the revolving period at a floating rate equal to one-month LIBOR plus 3.00%, but in all events no less than 3.75% per year, and during the amortization period (if any) at a floating rate equal to one-month LIBOR plus 4.00%, but in all events no less than 4.75% per year.
 The loans are subject to acceleration upon the occurrence of certain defined events of default.
-In connection with the 2018 renewal of the Citi Warehouse Agreement, we paid a closing fee of \$730,000.
+In connection with the 2020 renewal of the Citi Warehouse Agreement, we paid closing fees of \$1,000,000, representing a fee calculated as the product of 0.5% and the fractional number of years by which the revolving period was extended.

-The maximum principal amount of indebtedness under the Citi Warehouse Agreement during 2019 was \$100 million.
-During 2019, the Company paid \$502.6 million of principal and \$2.5 million of interest on such debt.
-As of April 27, 2020, the principal amount owed was \$63.8 million.
-The Company intends to incur additional indebtedness under the Citi Warehouse Agreement from time to time as it purchases motor vehicle receivables from dealers
+The maximum principal amount of indebtedness under the Citi Warehouse Agreement during 2021 was \$100 million.
+During 2021, the Company paid \$365.9 million of principal and \$1.4 million of interest on such debt.
+As of April 26, 2022, the principal amount owed was \$4.64 million.
+The Company intends to incur additional indebtedness under the Citi Warehouse Agreement from time to time as it purchases motor vehicle receivables from dealers.

 CPS Leasing.
 The Company holds 80% of the outstanding shares of the capital stock of CPS Leasing, Inc. ("CPSL").
 The remaining 20% of CPSL is held by Charles E. Bradley, Jr., who is the chief executive officer and chairman of the board of directors of the Company.
 CPSL engaged in the equipment leasing business, and is currently in the process of liquidation as its leases come to term.
 The Company financed the operations of CPSL by making operating advances and by advancing to CPSL the fraction of the purchase prices of its leased equipment that CPSL did not borrow under its lines of credit.
-The aggregate amounts of the advances made by the Company and outstanding to CPSL as of December 31, 2017, 2018 and 2019, were approximately \$186,000, \$153,000, and \$122.000, respectively.
+The aggregate amounts of the advances made by the Company and outstanding to CPSL as of December 31, 2020 and 2021 were approximately \$90,000, and \$60,000, respectively.